 - they’re used as a form of mulch to suppress weeds, hold moisture in the soil and make your yard look pretty

-- slowly decaying organic matter,comprised of wood chips, leaves and other materials in your yard – good biodiversity
+- Slowly decaying organic matter comprised of wood chips, leaves and other materials in your yard.

-- completely broken down mulch can be mixed into the first few inches of your soil to feed it and make it loamy
+- Completely broken down mulch can be mixed into the first few inches of your soil to feed it and make it loamy and loose.

-- it can also be applied as a top dressing to your soil to suppress weeds, hold moisture in your soil and make your yard look pretty.
+- Mulch can also be applied as a top dressing to your soil to suppress weeds, hold moisture in your soil and make your yard look pretty.

-Eventually, mulch can be added to your compost concoctions or be placed on top of your compost when it’s added to your soil.
+Eventually, mulch can be added to your compost pile, OR be placed on top of your garden soil.